War is not inevitable. At some point in the future, there will be no war ever anymore. We can think about what is needed towards that.

 Let’s be reasonable, take two.

 Imagine a future world being a ‘no war zone’ in total.
 Nice!
 Eventually, if humanity survives, it will turn out to be so.

 We can think backwards from there: what is needed to attain this utopia?

 No war – by default.
-So, at most one army, led by total humanity, is needed to ensure world peace.
+At most one army, led by total humanity, is needed to ensure world peace.
 Preferably none.
-Still, people can be trained to become soldiers.
-Part of their moral compass is an extreme desire to avoid war.
+Still, some people can be trained to become soldiers.
+Part of their moral compass is to be an extreme desire to avoid war.

-The extremely perverse weapon industry of today will be 100% regulated.
+The perverse weapon industry of today will be 100% regulated.

-With almost no possibility of war, nations will have other solutions for problems that could lead to it: diplomacy, cooperation… There will be immensely more incentive to develop and use them.
+With almost no possibility of war, nations need other solutions for problems that could lead to it: diplomacy, cooperation… There will be much more incentive to develop and use them.
 It starts – today – with people Listening to each other.
 This demands a lot of additional research.

 Direct reasons for war will be avoided, but also their structural breeding grounds…